headlinehubtech/headlinehub/README.md

 # 📰 HeadlineHub  📰

-HeadlineHub aims to provide users with a personalized and engaging news experience.
+HeadlineHub is a Flutter-based mobile application that aims to provide users with a personalized and engaging news experience.

 **🚧 Current Status**:
 * HeadlineHub is currently under development.
 The features listed below are planned and may not all be implemented in the current version.